Carmichael coal mine: Mine and associated facilities

+The Bravus subsidiary Bowen Rail Company operates the coal trains on the Carmichael Rail Network.

 Environmental impacts

 Greenhouse gas emissions

 According to the environmental impact statement, the mine was expected to produce 200 million tonnes of carbon dioxide, based on a 60-year lifespan.

-In April 2019 Bob Brown led a convoy of vehicles to protest against the proposed coal mine.
+In April 2019, Bob Brown led a convoy of vehicles to protest against the proposed coal mine.
 The protest was criticised by pro-coal lobby groups and is considered a factor in the Queensland voters' swing away from progressive parties in the 2019 Australian federal election.

 Greta Thunberg drew international attention to the mine in January 2020, when she called on large German-based industrial corporation Siemens AG (which claimed to be one of the first companies to have pledged to be carbon neutral by 2030) to stop the delivery of railway equipment for the mine.
 Siemens responded that it "should have been wiser about this project beforehand", but declined to cancel the contract.
-Campaigners continued to oppose the project with hundreds of rallies and other actions targeting 145 companies.